 Medical Science is the science of dealing with the maintenance of health and the prevention and treatment of diseases.
-The Level 3 Applied Diploma in Medical Science is for learners who are interested in careers related to healthcare and medical research and have already enjoyed and been successful in science.
-The level 3 Applied Diploma is equivalent in size to one A level and would be studied alongside 2 A Levels.
+This course is perfect if you are interested in careers related to healthcare and medical research and have already enjoyed successfully studying Science.
+It is an Applied Diploma course which is the equivalent to one A Level and would be studied alongside two other A Levels.

 The course covers the key topic areas of health, physiology and disease, as well as providing the opportunity to study the areas of pharmacology, physiological measurement, clinical testing and medical research.

 You will complete the following units: human health and disease; physiological measurement techniques; medical science research methods; medicines and treatment of disease; clinical laboratory techniques and a medical case study.

 Grade 4 or above in either GCSE Combined Science or GCSE Biology and a Grade 4 or above in GCSE Maths.

 The course will be delivered through a variety of teaching and learning methods which will include group work, practical activities, research tasks and independent learning.
 You will need to be able to work well independently and meet coursework deadlines.

 You will be assessed using a combination of internal and external assessments.

 These units will be internally assessed:

 This course will equip you with scientific knowledge and understanding and the practical skills to support progression to a range of job roles within healthcare.